Proof of Income Documents: 10 Examples & How to Provide It

 #8.
 Social Security Benefits Letter

 This document is an official document issued by the Social Security Administration.
-The Social Security benefits letter provides an estimated summary of a contributor’s earned credits.
+The Social Security benefits letter confirms the amount of benefits an individual receives.
+It includes monthly payment amounts, benefit type, and payment history.

 #9.
 Unemployment Insurance